Patechoc/MovingRepositoriesWithinAnother/README.md

     └── ...
 ```

-You want to achieve this:
+This is what you want to achieve:
 ```
-mapWorl/
+mapWorld/
 ├── mapChina/
 │   ├── ...
 │   └── ...